-Generator Building is the latest phase of high quality Grade A office space at Finzels Reach, which is also home to Aurora, a major speculative scheme that completed in 2018, and Bridgewater House.
+Generator Building is the latest phase of office space at Finzels Reach, which is also home to Aurora, a major speculative scheme that completed in 2018, and Bridgewater House.

 Designed to make the most of the views across the harbour, the space at The Generator Building will include 30,611 sq ft (2,844 m2) of offices over six floors, for up to 300 people.